-El Salvador, Taiwan break ties, further isolating Asian isle
+El Salvador, Taiwan break ties as China isolates island foe

 The island’s 23 million residents are strongly in favor of maintaining their de facto independent status, but Xi has previously warned a Taiwanese envoy that the issue of unification cannot be put off indefinitely.

+The move comes just a day after China’s foreign ministry said it had complained to the U.S. over Tsai’s visits this month to Los Angeles and Houston while in transit to diplomatic allies Paraguay and Belize.

+The administration of President Donald Trump has been boosting relations with Taiwan amid a brewing trade war with Beijing.

-Wu urged the people of Taiwan to unite despite the pressure the island was facing diplomatically.
+Taiwan’s Wu urged the island’s people to unite despite the pressure the government was facing diplomatically.

 “I want to emphasize that China’s suppression of Taiwan has never stopped.
 We are a democratic and free country.
 This is a fact that the authoritarian regime cannot tolerate,” he said.
 “We in Taiwan will continue to move forward.”